Yuzheng00/503porforlio/index.md

 ## Project
 The project aims to explore the relationship between the COVID-19 and the US airline traffic

+(If you cannot see the WordCloud plot, please refresh your webpage！）

 [project](projectxyz.html)

 The main components: